US Author John Steinbeck visits No.609 Sqn, writes article on William de Goat, 29th June 1943

 John Steinbeck, noted American author, pays a visit and is shown round.
 Some time later half a page of the Daily Express is taken up with his resulting article, featuring solely ‘Commander Goat, DSO’, whom he has interviewed and watched taking oxygen and Typhoon Coolant from their appropriate receptacles.

-A transcript of John Steinbeck’s article in the Daily Express 15th July 1943, with permission from Mark Crame:
+A transcript of John Steinbeck’s article as taken from his book “Once There Was a War”, which may differ from that published in the Daily Express 15th July 1943:

 Commander Goat, D.S.O.